 Customer Transactions At William Hill Linked To Criminal Offences

-Last week we saw William Hill hit where it hurts, on the bottom line, with a fine that while not quite as large, was also quite hefty at £6.2 million!
+Last week we saw William Hill hit where it hurts, on the bottom line, with a fine that, while not quite as large, was also reasonably hefty at £6.2 million!

-What has astounded the industry as a whole, and the general public is the extent of their failings, and the Gambling Commission themselves described them as ‘systematic failures’.
+What has astounded the industry and the general public is the extent of their failings, and the Gambling Commission described them as ‘systematic failures’.

-An investigation from the Gambling Commission found that in a period of just less than two years (November 2014 until August 2016) William Hill breach anti-money laundering and social responsibility failures.
+An investigation from the Gambling Commission found that William Hill breached anti-money laundering and social responsibility failures in less than two years (November 2014 until August 2016).

-It was assessed that management had not mitigated risk, nor did they have the right amount of staff to ensure policies for anti-money laundering and social responsibility were effective.
+It was assessed that management had not mitigated risk, nor did they have the right staff to ensure anti-money laundering and social responsibility policies were effective.

-Because of this, there were ten players who were able to deposit quite large amounts of money in a short period of time that was linked to criminal offences.
+Because of this, ten players were able to deposit quite large amounts of money in a short time that got linked to criminal offences.

-The deposits from these customers’ alone results in gains for William Hill of approximately £1.2 million.
-This amount is part of the fine and will be divested.
+The deposits from these customers alone result in William Hill gains of approximately £1.2 million.
+This amount is part of the fine and will get divested.

 Examples Of Failings By William Hill

-In the article published on the Gambling Commission website, several examples were shown.
+Several examples were shown in the article published on the Gambling Commission website.
 Below are just a couple taken from the article:

-- Another customer deposited less, but not much, in a longer period of 14 months.
-His deposits in that period totalled £541,000 but William Hill did speak to him verbally.
-From that conversation, they made the assumption that his potential income could be £365,000 but actually, he was earning £30,000 and stealing from his employer!
+- Another customer deposited less, but not much, in a more extended period of 14 months.
+His deposits totalled £541,000, but William Hill did speak to him verbally.
+From that conversation, they assumed that his potential income could be £365,000, but actually, he was earning £30,000 and stealing from his employer!

-Other examples can be found on the original article at the Gambling Commission website.
+Other examples can be found in the original article on the Gambling Commission website.

 William Hill has since made numerous changes in its organization to ensure that it meets compliance regulations in the United Kingdom.

-Cleaning up its act means that it will now start asking all sorts of questions in relation to deposits made by players.
+Cleaning up its act means that it will now start asking questions about deposits made by players.

-The online bingo industry has in recent times felt the full force of this new regulatory compliance.
-Bingo players on the Dragonfish Bingo network have been put through this process over the last 2 months.
+Recently, the online bingo industry has felt the full force of this new regulatory compliance.
+Bingo players on the Dragonfish Bingo network have been put through this process over the last two months.

-It is also a direct consequence of the fine that was paid for being non-compliant.
+It is also a direct consequence of the fine paid for being non-compliant.